jose0628/Data-Engineering---USA-Immigration/README.md

     └── etl.py           # Reads data from S3, processes that data using Spark, and writes them back to S3

 ## Project implementation details
-The details around the data exploration, ETL (Extract-Transform-Load) design, data model, assumptions are located in the file **Capstone_Project.ipynb**
+The details around the data exploration, datasets, ETL (Extract-Transform-Load) design, data model, assumptions are located in the file **Capstone_Project.ipynb**

 ## How to run